 App publishers have several different options for the type of media they will show.
 This includes:

 - Single image – An advert that uses just one image.

 - Video – An advert that uses a video.

 - Slideshow – A looping video with up to ten images.

 - Carousel – Two or more scrollable images or video.

 - Collection – A mix of image and video.

-Once you have decided the type of media you will use, you have to upload it to the advert tool on Facebook.
+Once you have decided the type of media you will use, you need to upload it to the advert tool.

 While it is probably best to make the image or video for your advert outside of Facebook, the ad manager does have a simple tool for editing photos.
-This allows you to do things like add filters, text, or stickers to your image, as well as crop it to the correct size.
+This allows you to do things like add filters, text, or stickers to your image and crop it to the correct size.